kekwlboy12469/yolo-sort-detection/readme.md

-# Real-Time Object Detection and Tracking - Internship Evaluation
+# Real-Time Object Detection and Tracking

 ## Project Overview
 This project performs real-time detection and tracking of objects from a video using: